Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Methodology

 In scenarios involving multiple sources of external knowledge, relevant information may reside in \(\mathcal{K} = \{ K_1, K_2, \ldots, K_p \}\), within internal knowledge of LLM \(K_0\), or be completely unavailable.
 This makes pruning of irrelevant sources essential to prevent conflicts and hallucinations.
 We define a subset-selection function:

 where \(\mathrm{\Theta}\) identifies the knowledge sources most appropriate for query \(q\).
 An LLM is used to determine \(\mathcal{K}_q\).
-However, initial experiments\footnote{The experimental results are detailed in Appendix E.} showed that prompting the LLM with only \(q\) was insufficient for accurate source selection.
+However, initial experiments\footnote{The experimental results are detailed in Section~\ref{sec:coarse-pruning}.} showed that prompting the LLM with only \(q\) was insufficient for accurate source selection.

-To address this, we built a specialized dataset from the training set, labeling each query with the subset of sources that provided correct answers in practice.
-For queries that none of the available sources could answer accurately, we included sources exhibiting the highest overall accuracy on similar queries.
-We then fine-tuned the LLM on these (query, source-subset) pairs to discard low-relevance sources while retaining those critical for generating a correct answer.
+To address this issue, we constructed a specialized training dataset by annotating each query with the subset of knowledge sources that yielded correct answers during training.
+For queries where none of the available sources produced accurate responses, we instead selected sources that demonstrated the highest aggregate accuracy on similar queries.
+Using this dataset of (query, source subset) pairs, we fine-tuned the LLM to suppress low-relevance sources while preserving those essential for accurate answer generation.